Cannabis Health and Safety Information

 Santa Clara County: Marijuana Is Not for Pregnancy

 Yes.
 The brain is still developing until the mid-20s.
 Studies show that using cannabis regularly in your teens and early 20s may lead to physical changes in your brain.
 Cannabis can harm a young person’s memory and ability to learn and pay attention.
 Some studies suggest a permanent impact as well.
-These harmful effects may make it harder for youth to achieve their educational and professional goals and impact how successful they are in life.
-Cannabis use also increases the risk for anxiety, depression, suicide and schizophrenia as well as substance use or abuse.
+These harmful effects may make it harder for youth to achieve their educational and professional goals, such as graduating high school or attaining a college degree.
+Cannabis use may also increase the risk for anxiety, depression, suicide and psychotic disorders as well as substance use disorder.
 For data sources and more information, see Marijuana Fact-check or the California Department of Public Health.

 Yes.
 County Behavioral Health Department staff can provide education and presentations to schools, parents, and community programs.
 To learn more or arrange for a presentation, contact the County Behavioral Health Prevention & Outreach team at 805-781-4754.

 Yes.
-About one in 10 marijuana users will become addicted.
+About one in 10 cannabis users will become addicted.
 For people who begin using when they are younger than 18, that number rises to one in six.
-For data source and more information, see CDC’s section on addiction or the National Institute on Drug Abuse’s pages on addiction science.
+For data source and more information, see CDC’s section on addiction.

 The County Behavioral Health Department and our community partners offer services that can help you quit using cannabis.
 Services are available for both youth and adults.
 To learn more or get started, call 800-838-1381.